alphagov/classifyintentsapp/README.md

 * Set up a heroku pipeline to detect pushes on master to github
 * Push to github, heroku will detect, and build the app
-* Run `heroku run python manage.py deploy` to run deployment tasks on the server.
+* Run `python manage.py deploy` on a local deployment (or `heroku run python manage.py deploy` on a heroku deployment) to run deployment tasks on the server.
-* You will probably need to drop the priority table that is created from a psql console with `drop table priority;` then `\i sql/views/priority.sql` to create a priority view in its place.

 Following changes to the database migrations can be made with: